m4ttsch/omscs-notes-notes/information-security/software-security.md

 A function call involves a transfer of control from the calling function to the called function.
 Once the called function has completed its work, it needs to pass control back to the calling function.
 It does this by holding a reference to the **return address**, also present in the stack frame.

 Stack buffer overflows can be exploited through normal system entry points that are called legitimately by non-malicious users of the system.
-By passing in carefully crafted data, however, an attacker can trigger a stack buffer overflow, and potentially gain control over the system’s execution.
+By passing in carefully crafted data, however, an attacker can trigger a stack buffer overflow, and potentially gain control over the system's execution.

 ## Vulnerable Program
 The following program - which roughly resembles a standard password checking program - is vulnerable.